 1) Determine what ROI is for your practice.
 ROI can take many forms, but here are several factors to consider:

-b) Reduced travel expenses for physicians traveling to provide regional outreach.
+- Reduced expenses for traveling to provide regional outreach.

 2) Publish metrics for ROI with every step in your healthcare organization’s journey in telemedicine.
 Whether your telemedicine practice involves catering to the “cough and cold” crowd, or something more complex such as INTEGRIS Health’s TeleStroke emergent neurology consultations, it's important to track the financial and patient impact of every project.